WangXiaoShawn/-C-Multithreading/README.md

 ## Complex Scenario Simulation: Factory Assembly Line

-The project also includes the simulation of complex scenarios, specifically within the context of a factory assembly line.
-By creating a dynamic simulation of the assembly line, strategic deficiencies were identified within the existing operations.
-Leveraging these insights, strategic improvements were proposed and implemented, leading to effective optimization of the overall assembly line process.
+This repository also encompassed the creation of intricate simulations, specifically tailored to mirror the operations of a factory assembly line.
+This allowed me to identify strategic gaps in the current workflow.
+In response to these findings, I proposed and incorporated strategic enhancements, resulting in the substantial optimization of the assembly line process.
+For the final version of the code, refer to 'FinalSimulation', and for a comprehensive report on the project, see 'MyFactory_Report'.